Topic IndexLibrary Index

 Your child’s healthcare provider will ask about your child’s health history.
 They will also give your child an exam.
 The patches caused by this condition are unique.
 Healthcare providers are often able to make the diagnosis through an exam.

-Your child’s healthcare provider may use an ultraviolet light, called a Woods Lamp, to see the patches more clearly.
-Also the provider may do skin scrapings of the lesions.
+Your child’s healthcare provider may use an ultraviolet light, called a Wood's lamp, to see the patches more clearly.
+Also the provider may do skin scrapings of the lesions to examine under the microscope.
 This can help confirm the diagnosis.

 How is tinea versicolor treated in a child?